Fornaxian/pixeldrain_web/res/include/md/about.md

   on Linux, check the guide below).
 * Your router or firewall are misconfigured (I have seen issues where the firewall caused large delays in uploading because it was inspecting network packets).
-This can also explain cases there uploading to pixeldrain is slower than Google Drive for example, as Google Drive is such a popular product that many firewalls have built in exclusions for uploads to these servers.
+This can also explain cases where uploading to pixeldrain is slower than Google Drive for example, as Google Drive is such a popular product that many firewalls have built in exclusions for uploads to these servers.
 * Your network provider is experiencing network congestion.